apache/gravitino-playground/README.md

 spark.locality.wait.node 0
 ```

-Please note that `catalog_rest` here and `catalog_iceberg` in Gravitino share the same Iceberg JDBC backend which means they could see the same picture.
+Please note that `catalog_rest` in SparkSQL and `catalog_iceberg` in Gravitino and Trino share the same Iceberg JDBC backend, which implies that they can access the same dataset.

 1. Login Spark container and execute the steps.